 Abstract.
-Here we investigated a statistical feature of earthquakes time distribution in southern Californian earthquake cataearthquakes time distribution approaches to randomness.
-Effectiveness of the IDT calculation method was tested on the set of simulated color noise data sets with the different extent of regularity as well as for Poisson process data sets.
+Here we investigated a statistical feature of earthquakes time distribution in southern Californian earthquake catalogue.
+As a main data analysis tool, we used simple statistical approach based on the calculation of integral deviation times (IDT) from the time distribution of regular markers.
+The research objective is to define whether the process of earthquakes time distribution approaches to randomness.
+Effectiveness of the IDT calculation method was tested on the set of simulated color noise data sets with the different extent of regularity.
 Standard methods of complex data analysis have also been used, such as power spectrum regression, Lempel and Ziv complexity and recurrence quantification analysis as well as multi-scale entropy calculation.
 After testing the IDT calculation method for simulated model data sets, we have analyzed the variation of the extent of regularity in southern Californian earthquake catalogue.
-Analysis was carried out for different periods and at different magnitude thresholds.
+Analysis was carried out for different time periods and at different magnitude thresholds.
 It was found that the extent of the order in earthquakes time distribution is fluctuating over the catalogue.
-Particularly, we show that the process of earthquakes' time distribution becomes most random-like in periods of relatively decreased local seismic activity.
+Particularly, we show that the process of earthquakes' time distribution becomes most random-like in periods of decreased local seismic activity.